TolikPylypchuk/KeyboardSwitch/docs/_v3_0/05-preferences.md

 ## Switch Mode

-The service app supports two switching modes in relation to the magic key combinations you press to switch the text.
-These are: modifier keys (the default), and hot key.
+The service app supports two switching modes in relation to the magic key combinations you press to switch the text: modifier keys (the default), and hot key.

 ### Modifier Keys